 When administrators attempt to improve school curricula, they grapple with what to omit so to make room for more modern subjects.
 For the sake of our children’s’ futures and financial well being, should arts education be scrapped entirely?

-There are at least two great reasons not to end arts education.
-One is that arts can be a respite for creative-minded students who struggle with the rote and analytic parts of a curriculum, which can empower them to stay invested in school and not drop out.
-The other is that art breeds special skills – creativity, self expression, production ownership – that are hugely applicable not only in other subjects, but in modern industries that increasingly reward innovators.
+Here are two main reasons not to disinvest in arts education.
+(Although there are many more!)
+The first is that arts can be a respite for creative-minded students who struggle with the rote and analytic parts of a curriculum, which can empower them to stay invested in school and not drop out.
+The other is that art breeds special skills – creativity, self expression, production ownership – that are hugely applicable, not only to other subjects, but in modern industries that increasingly reward innovators.

 According to Americans for the Arts, young people who participate in the arts for about nine hours per week, “are four times more likely to be recognized for academic achievement, to participate in a math and science fair or to win an award for writing an essay or poem than children who do not participate.”